 How Do You Register A Vehicle In Ontario?

-Whether you register a new or used vehicle, the process will look a little different.
+The process will look a little different if you register a new or used vehicle.
 Here’s how they work :

 New Car Registration Process